 - The Longitudinal Investigation of FTD (LIFTD) study is aimed at people with the non-genetic (or sporadic) forms of FTD, including people with behavioural variant FTD and all of the PPA variants.

-These studies involve a 1 or 2 day trip to visit us and undergo a number of tests including:
+These studies involve a 1 or 2 day visit, where you will undergo a number of tests including:

 - a clinical examination

 - psychology tasks of language, memory and thinking

 - magnetic resonance imaging of the brain

 - spinal fluid sampling

 During the visits there is also an opportunity to meet with the team and discuss any ongoing issues.

 Other studies people are asked to take part in are: